GluuFederation/openid-implicit-client/README.md

 #### verifyIdTokenSig(id_token)
 * *id_token - The ID Token string* <br>

-Verifies the ID Token signature using the JWK Keyset from jwks or jwks_uri of the Identity Provider Configuration options set via *OIDC.setProviderInfo*.
+Verifies the ID Token signature using the JWK Keyset from jwks or jwks_uri of the Identity Provider Configuration options set via *[OIDC.setProviderInfo](#supported-provider-options)*.
 Supports only RSA signatures.
+It returns a boolean value indicates whether the signature is valid or not.

 #### isValidIdToken(id_token)
 * *id_token - The ID Token string* <br>

-Validates the information in the ID Token against configuration data in the Identity Provider and Client configuration set via *OIDC.setProviderInfo* and set via *OIDC.setClientInfo*.
+Validates the information in the ID Token against configuration data in the Identity Provider and Client configuration set via *[OIDC.setProviderInfo](#supported-provider-options)* and set via *[OIDC.setClientInfo](#supported-client-options)*.
+It returns a boolean value indicating the validity of the ID Token.

 #### rsaVerifyJWS(jws, jwk)
 * *jws - The JWS string* <br>
 * *jwk - The JWK Key that will be used to verify the signature* <br>

 Verifies the JWS string using the JWK.
+It returns a boolean value indicating the validity of the JWS signature.

 #### getValidIdToken()

-Return the ID Token from the current page URL whose signature is verified and contents validated against the configuration data set via *OIDC.setProviderInfo* and *OIDC.setClientInfo*.
+Return the ID Token string taken from the current page URL whose signature is verified and contents validated against the configuration data set via *[OIDC.setProviderInfo](#supported-provider-options)* and *[OIDC.setClientInfo](#supported-client-options)*.

 #### getAccessToken()

-Return Access Token from the current page URL.
+Return Access Token string taken from the current page URL.

 #### getCode()

-Return Authorization Code from the current page URL.
+Return Authorization Code string taken from the current page URL.

 #### getIdTokenParts(id_token)
 * *id_token - The ID Token string* <br>

 Splits the ID Token string into the individual JWS parts.
+It returns an array of the JWS compact serialization components (header, payload, signature).

 #### getIdTokenPayload(id_token)
 * *id_token - The ID Token string* <br>

-Return the contents of the ID Token payload as an JSON object.
+Return a JSON object with contents of the ID Token payload.

 #### getJsonObject(jsonS)
 * *jsonS - JSON string* <br>

-Return the JSON object from the JSON string
+Return the JSON object from the JSON string.

 #### fetchJSON(url)
 * *url - URL to fetch the JSON file* <br>

 Retrieves the JSON file at the specified URL.
 The URL must have CORS enabled for this function to work.
+It returns a string of contents of the URL or null.

 #### jwk_get_key(jwkIn, kty, use, kid)
 * *jwkIn - JWK Keyset string or object.* <br>